Rahul00154/React-Learning/React-Hooks/useMemo/README.md

 > It is allows us to remember a computed value between renders.

 > Memoization :- It is a technique to cache the previous result of a expensive calculation to avoid recalculating it every time when it is needed.

+# Advantage of using useMemo

+> Helps in cache a value to avoid unwanted costly recalculations.